seabeya/tech-stack/go/README.md

 ### 🔷 Arrays

-In Go, array is a fixed-size sequence of elements of the same type.
+In Go, array is a fixed-size sequence of elements of a single type.

 - Declaring an array:
   ```go